RolnickLab/ClimateSet/README.md

 conda create -n get_data_env python=3.10
 conda activate get_data_env
 pip install hatch
-hatch run /network/datasets/climateset/scripts/extract_climateset.py --dest $SCRATCH/climateset_data
+hatch run /network/datasets/climateset/scripts/extract_climateset.py --dest $SCRATCH/ClimateSet
 ```

-You can either extract it once on scratch and use that path for your data handling.
-Alternatively, you can extract it on each slurm job to have the data directly available on the computing node.
+We recommend extracting the data into your ClimateSet repo, so you have the data available where it is expected.

 #### For ClimaX: Download pre-trained checkpoints